This section summarizes code in the

 It’s implemented as a package because putting all the code in a single module

 would be difficult to navigate.
 All modules depend on the python standard

-This section is intended to give an introduction and context for the overall code organization, which might be difficult to gain from the complete docstring listing at the Module Index.
+This section is intended to give an introduction and context for the overall code organization, which might be difficult to gain from the complete docstring listing at the Internal code documentation.
 In particular, we don’t describe every class or function in detail here.